-- Gathering intelligence from partner agencies
+- Gathering intelligence from partner agencies.

-- Preparing a data protection statement
+- Preparing a data protection statement.

-- · Organising volunteers
+- · Organising volunteers, including an independent partner.

-- · Planning the night's activities
+- Planning the night's activities.

-- · Liaising with the police
+- · Liaising with the police.

 - Arranging a Homeless Link verifier.

 The count must take place on a single 'typical' night.
 If it spreads over two or more nights, the process cannot be verified.